mengdi1012/PiazzaOrdering-WebApp/README.md

     - Reflection:
         - Positives:
-            - Many mistakes are detected at the time they are typed
+            -	Many mistakes are detected at the time when we are typed.
+Especially for spelling mistake and syntax issues.
-            - Solves problems faster with two people than one
+            -	Very helpful when driver forgot about how to use an API function or parameters, it is very effective to get a                 face-to-face instruction instead searching online.
+            -	Solves problems faster, able to share directly our knowledge and thinking.
-            - More enjoyable working experience
+            -	More enjoyable working experience compare with working alone in front of a computer.

         - Negatives:
             - Hard to find common free time of at least 2 hours for both